pjlohr/WynnEpsilon/README.md

 This series will eventually converge to π, but it will take thousands of terms to get even a decent a approximation!
 Just take a look at http://www.eveandersson.com/pi/gregory-leibniz.
 Even after 1000 terms, the series is only accurate to 2 decimal places.<br/>
 <br/>

 wynnpi.py takes an integer argument N and implements Wynn's epsilon method to find a highly precise approximation for π after N terms of the Gregory-Leibniz series.
+Make sure to include NumPy.

 # Expected Behavior